Ryael/avarice/README.md

 ### Languages

+- Python
+- YAML
-- HTML 5
+- HTML
 - CSS 3
 - JavaScript

+### Python Libraries

+- [PyYAML](https://pypi.org/project/PyYAML/) - PyYAML is a YAML parser and emitter for Python.
+- [Dataclasses](https://docs.python.org/3/library/dataclasses.html) - This module provides a decorator and functions for automatically adding generated special methods such as `__init__()` and `__repr__()` to user-defined classes.
+- [Time](https://docs.python.org/3/library/time.html) - This module provides various time-related functions.

 ### Frameworks & Tools

 - [GitPod](https://gitpod.io) - IDE used to code and build this project.
-- [GitHub](https://github.com/) - The repository was created here, is currently stored here, and was deployed via the GitHub Pages features.
+- [GitHub](https://github.com/) - The repository was created here, is currently stored here.
+- [Heroku: Cloud Application Platform](https://www.heroku.com) - Used to deploy the application and host a mock terminal.
-- [Balsamiq](https://balsamiq.com) - Used to create wireframes.
+- [Lucidchart](www.lucidchart.com) - Used to create the map and flowchart for the game.
 - [Obsidian](https://obsidian.md/) - Used to take notes and create to-do lists.
+- [Sublime Text](https://www.sublimetext.com/) - Text editor used to code offline when GitPod was giving errors and during any internet outages.
 - [Adope Photoshop](https://www.adobe.com/products/photoshop.html) - Used to crop, resize, and edit images.
-- [Adope Illustrator](https://www.adobe.com/products/illustrator.html) - Used to manipulate background images from FreePik.
-- [W3C HTML Validator](https://validator.w3.org/) - Used to validate HTML code.
-- [W3C JigSaw Validator](https://jigsaw.w3.org/css-validator/) - Used to Validate CSS code.
-- [JSHint](https://jshint.com/) - Used to validate JS code.
-- [WAVE WebAIM](https://wave.webaim.org/) - Used to check accessibility.
-- [Google Lighthouse](https://chrome.google.com/webstore/detail/lighthouse/blipmdconlkpinefehnmjammfjpmpbjk) - Used to check performance, SEO, accessibility, and best practices.
-- [Mozilla Firefox Developer Tools](https://www.mozilla.org/en-US/firefox/new/) - Used to check and test the project.
-- [AmIResponsive](https://ui.dev/amiresponsive) - Used to create the Am I Responsive image mock-up.
-- [FreeConvert](https://www.freeconvert.com/jpg-to-webp) - Used to convert .PNG to .WEBP.
-- [TinyPNG](https://tinypng.com/) - Used to compress images.
-- [Google Fonts](https://fonts.google.com/) - Fonts were imported from here.
-- [Font Awesome](https://fontawesome.com/) - Icons are used from here.
 - [Favicon.io](https://favicon.io/) - Used to create a favicon.
 - [ShareX](https://getsharex.com/) - Used to take screenshots and gifs.
-- [Color-Name](https://www.color-name.com/) - Used to find complementary shades of colours used.
-- [Elementor](https://elementor.com/blog/font-pairing/) - Used to find Google Font combinations.
-- [Canvas Confetti](https://www.kirilv.com/canvas-confetti/) - Library of confetti scripts, which were used.
-- [FreePik](https://www.freepik.com/) - Used to find background images.
 - [Badgen](https://badgen.net/) - Used to generate live badge icons.
+- [Text Color Fader](http://patorjk.com/text-color-fader/) - Used to create gradients for the title text.
+- [Text to ASCII Art Generator](http://patorjk.com/software/taag/#p=display&h=0&v=0&f=ANSI%20Shadow&t=Avarice) - Used to generate the title text for the start and end of the game.
+- [ASCII Frames](https://texteditor.com/ascii-frames/) - Used to generate room name-plates.
+- [Markdown Tables Generator](https://www.tablesgenerator.com/markdown_tables) - Used to quickly and easily generate tables for the readme.
-- [Website Responsive Test Online](https://websiteresponsivetest.com/) - Used to test the responsiveness of the website.
+- [Character Counter](https://www.character-counter.io/) - Used to quickly count the amount of character per line in order to create a consistent column of text throughout the game.
+- [PEP8 Code Institute Linter](https://pep8ci.herokuapp.com/) was used to validate Python code.
+- [YAML Lint](https://www.yamllint.com/) was used to validate YML code.

 ## Credits

-1. [WebTips - Memory Game Tutorial](https://www.webtips.dev/memory-game-in-javascript) - The code presented and explained here was what my project was based on.
+1. [Phillip Johnson's "Make Your Own Python Text Adventure"](https://link.springer.com/book/10.1007/978-1-4842-3231-6) - The code presented and explained here was what gave me my initial boost of confidence that my vision for this project could be accomplished.
 I heavily modified it and commented every single step of the way to demonstrate my understanding of the complete functionality and concepts employed throughout.
-It served as a frame of reference with regard to how certain aspects of the memory game worked and gaps with bridging this approach to my own vision were filled by my own solutions and ideas.
+It served as a frame of reference with regard to how certain aspects of the x, y coordinate map worked and gaps with bridging this approach to my own vision were filled by my own solutions and ideas.
+2. [python-text-adventure by jbussin](https://github.com/jbussin/python-text-adventure) - jbussin's code and readme helped expand on the ideas laid out within Phillip Johnson's book and showed me just how a simple concept can be executed improved upon.
+It was also what gave me the idea to transition my x,y map from a 2D list to a `.yml` file, as well as the modular structure of the game and its repoistory.
+3. [double-agent by Estelindis](https://github.com/Estelindis/double-agent) - Double Agent is a fantastic project and it is the very reason I found how to add colour to the terminal via escape sequences and without relying on any additional Python modules.
+It was also the place where I found the patorjk resources which proved invaluable.
+Additionally, one of my functions, `p_t()`, was adapted from their `p_d()`.
-1. [Code Institute Template](https://github.com/Code-Institute-Org/gitpod-full-template) - This project was first based off the repository created by Code Institute.
-This template made it very easy to work with in GitPod.
+4. [Code Institute Template](https://github.com/Code-Institute-Org/python-essentials-template) - This project was first based off the repository created by Code Institute.
+This template made it very easy to work with in GitPod and came fully ready to deploy on Heroku.
-3. [Codepen - Swarup Kumar Kuila](https://codepen.io/uiswarup/pen/RBByzW) - This codepen is where the idea for the animated border came from and helped me understand the use of nth-child elements in creating a uniquely animated four part border such as this.
-4. [Stack Overflow](https://stackoverflow.com/) & [W3Schools](https://www.w3schools.com/) - These two website were instrumental in me furthering my understanding of HTML
+5. [Stack Overflow](https://stackoverflow.com/) - This website was instrumental in me furthering my understanding of Python and YML.
+It also helped immensely with troubleshooting problems.
-5. [Code Institute](https://codeinstitute.net/ie/) - Last but certainly not least, this project wouldn't have been possible without the course and material presented there.
+6. [Code Institute](https://codeinstitute.net/ie/) - Last but certainly not least, this project wouldn't have been possible without the course and material presented there.

 ## Acknowledgements

 - [Akshat Garg](https://github.com/akshatnitd) - Akshat is an absolutely amazing mentor that's friendly, knowledgeable, and helpful.
 He's been super helpful in providing me with suggestions and advice.
-- [Simon Waldron](https://github.com/saikez) - One of my closest friends and the very person who introduced me to the world of programming!
-He has been supporting me throughout my reskilling journey and is an absolute wonder of a human being.
-He has taken time out of his day again to help break down the more complicated JavaScript concepts and I honestly wouldn't have been able to complete this project to a satisfactory level without him.
+- [Simon Waldron](https://github.com/saikez) - This project pushed me a lot and Simon was kind enough to be there for me every step of the way.
+Whenever I faltered and started feeling the most intense stockholm syndrome, he was adamant I would be able to finish this project and adhere to my vision.
+I cannot possibly thank him enough for his patience, time, advice, suggestions, and most of all, his eagerness to help me.
+- Lu C. - All of the writing within the game was done by her and she did an absolutely stellar job throughout.
+I'd like to thank her for her endless support and encouragement, especially when I felt overburnded with my vision for this project.
+Lu easily adhered to my narrative skeleton structure and produced fantastic results.
+- Rose S. - Rose was instrumental in helping me proofread this readme as well as the entirety of the game script.
+You've saved me so much time and hassle, after looking at it for so long I just can't spot errors any longer... so, thank you so much, Rose!
+- [Phillip Waldron](https://github.com/Philip-Waldron) - Phil helped me build my idea for this product from its infancy, subtly guiding me towards simpler approaches for my ideas.
+If not for him and his sage advice, I honestly think the scope of this project would have been a huge mistake and I wouldn't have been able to meet the deadline.
+Most of the concepts and ideas he brought up are ones I carried through into the final build.
+Thank you so much!
+It was genuinely super fun to spitball ideas with you.
+- [Justin Y.](https://github.com/Lichaes) - Last but certainly not least, Justin provided me with suggestions all throughout my development process to aid me in my approach to this project.
+He also play tested the game extensively, and without his irreplaceable help, the testing procedure would have taken so much longer.
 - My family and friends, who have been incredibly supportive and have been instrumental in keeping me motivated throughout this project.
 Thank you all so much!
-All of you who helped proofread, test, provide feedback on the UI, code, and etc...
+All of you who helped proofread, test, provide feedback on the game, code, and etc...
 I couldn't have done it without you all!
 - The Code Institute community on Slack - Easy, straightforward, and always willing to help and provide advice.
-- Love Running - Ultimately, it wasn't until we went through this project that I realised that this was something I could do.
+- Love Sandwiches - Ultimately, it wasn't until we went through this project that I realised that this was something I could do.
 A lot of the website is loosely based on it, too.

 [Back to top &uarr;](#avarice)
 <hr>